QMSS-G5072-2022/fxplotter/README.md

 ## Usage

-- YOu will need to set your api key first:
+- You will need to set your api key first:
 ```python
 from fxplotter import fxplotter
 fxplotter.api_key = ''